-Pathogen inactivation of platelet concentrates (PC) with the INTERCEPT Blood System has been universally implemented in metropolitan France from November 2017 onwards.
+Pathogen inactivation of platelet concentrates (PC) with the INTERCEPTTM Blood System has been universally implemented in metropolitan France from November 2017 onwards.
 Previously INTERCEPT had been deployed since 2006 in Alsace and in the French overseas departments.

 In follow-up of this implementation “L’Agence nationale de sécurité du médicament et des produits de santé (ANSM)” in cooperation with “l’Établissement Français du Sang (EFS)” and “Le Centre de transfusion sanguine des armées (CTSA)” has set up surveillance of both the adverse reactions and consumption of PCs.